omise/omise-ios/README.md

 Omise is a payment service provider currently operating in Thailand.
 Omise provides a set of clean APIs that helps merchants of any size accept credit cards online.

-Omise iOS SDK provides Android bindings for the Omise [Tokenization](https://www.omise.co/tokens-api) API so you do not need to pass credit card data to your server as well as components for entering credit card information.
+Omise iOS SDK provides bindings for the Omise [Tokenization](https://www.omise.co/tokens-api) API so you do not need to pass credit card data to your server as well as components for entering credit card information.